enso-org/enso/docs/parser/reader.md

 The `Decoder` trait is an interface for reading a single character from an underlying buffer `fn decode(words:&[Self::Word]) -> Char`.
-The type of buffer depends on the type of encoding so that i.e. UTF-32 can use `&[char]` directly.
+The type of buffer depends on the type of the underlying encoding so that i.e. UTF-32 can use `&[char]` directly.

 #### Example Usage

-To put thins into perspective, this is how the reader is constructed from a file and a string.
+To put things into perspective, this is how the reader is constructed from a file and a string.

 ```rust
 let string      = "Hello, World!";
 let byte_reader = Reader::new(string.as_bytes(), DecoderUTF8(), 0);
 let file_reader = Reader::new(File::open("foo.txt")?, DecoderUTF8(), 0);
 ```

 ## Provided Encodings
 The decoders currently provides the following input encodings.